odawsonjr007/WICS-Hackathon/README.md

 kindness and words of wisdom to guide people go move along in their everyday lives.
 ## Platforms Tested on
 - Windows
-# Important Links

-# How to Run Dev and Test Environment

 ## Dependencies
 Firebase